 In this post, I will go over details of how to install Apache HTTPD webserver and PHP on Windows 10, 11 or Windows Server.
-I will show where to download and how to do configuration of Apache and integration with PHP.

 - Installing Apache HTTPD Webserver